breier/libs/src/MykrORM/README.md

 "Read" (`find`) returns an ExtendedArray of instances of the Model.

 Properties listed in $this->dbProperties should be declared with protected visibility.
-MykrORM will provide automatic getters for them.
+MykrORM will provide automatic getters and setters for them.

 ## Methods in MykrORM
 This is the abstract class that implements the ORM